-On/OFF: The switch for the power.

-- TD-8816 - POWER: The Power plug is where you will connect the power adapter. - > RESET: There are two ways to reset the Router's factory defaults.

-Method one: With the Router powered on, use a pin to press and hold the Reset button (about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
-And then release the button and wait the router to reboot to its factory default settings.

-Method two: Restore the default setting from "Maintenance-SysRestart" of the Router's Web-based Utility.

-- LAN: Through the port, you can connect the Router to your PC or the other Ethernet network devices. - LINE: Through the port, you can connect the Router with the telephone.
+- POWER: The Power plug is where you will connect the power adapter. - > ON/OFF: The switch for the power. - > 1, 2, 3, 4 (LAN): Through the port, you can connect the Router to your PC or the other Ethernet network devices. - RESET: There are two ways to reset the Router's factory defaults. - Method one: With the Router powered on, use a pin to press and hold the Reset button for at least 5 seconds.
+And the Router will reboot to its factory default settings. - Method two: Restore the default setting from "Maintenance-SysRestart" of the Router's Web-based Utility. - ➤ LINE: Through the port, you can connect the router with the telephone.
+Or you can connect them by an external separate splitter.
+For details, please refer to 2.4 Connecting the Router - > Antenna: Used for wireless operation and data transmit.